fabacab/multisite-directory/README.md

 == Future updates ==

+Enable assignment of terms when creating new site using the new filers introduced in WP (see https://core.trac.wordpress.org/ticket/34739)

 Allow child-sites Admins to add their site to a given category.

 A funciton Retrieve a an array of sites for a given term for theme developers.